Get in touch

 **Current and Former Foster or Homeless Youth under 25 years of age may be eligible for priority registration.
 For information, contact the College Admissions Office or Financial Aid offices.

-Classes are available on-station for the upcoming Spring 2022 semester!
+Classes are available on-station for the upcoming Summer & Fall 2023 semester

 Students on active duty or reserve duty may petition for a "military" withdrawal.
 This withdrawal is not calculated in the determination of academic progress and is noted on the student's academic record.